 • Communicates effectively

-• Social and engaged (a “people person”)
+• Social and friendly (a “people person”)

 • Flexible and easy to work with